 Scorecards are established for each issuer applying for the portfolio.
-They are updated on an annual basis or ad hoc if an event should require a revision of the issuer's scorecard.
+They are updated once each calendar year or on an ad hoc basis if an event should require a revision of the issuer's scorecard.
 The calculation of the net positive contribution to the sustainable investment objectives is done on a regular basis.